timescale/docs.timescale.com-content/installation.md

 - A standard **PostgreSQL 9.6** installation with development environment (header files) (e.g., [Postgres.app for MacOS][Postgres-app])

 **Build and install with local PostgreSQL**

+Clone the repository from our [Github site][Github] and navigate to the repo base directory.

 ```bash
 # To build the extension